 Part of it is my mindset of believing that we’re lucky.
 Once you believe that you can figure it out, and that it’s a worthwhile stab at something that can take you on an off-beaten path closer to the goal, it will all make sense.

-I have to say, I’m terrible at taking personal risks though.
+I have to say, I’m terrible at taking small personal risks though.
 I dislike any sport in which I may fall and break my neck (or any part of my body, for that matter).
 People ask why I don’t try skiing, for example, and the truth is that I constantly imagine being skewered by a ski pole in a run gone wrong.
 So yes, you don’t have to take every risk out there!

 September 15, 2021